Skip to main content

 Graduates from the following bachelor’s programmes qualify directly for admission:

-- Data Science and Artificial Intelligence (formerly known as Data Science and Knowledge Engineering) from Maastricht University, BSc
+• Bachelor's programme in Data Science and Artificial Intelligence (formerly known as Data Science and Knowledge Engineering) from Maastricht University

-- Angewandte Mathematik und Informatik (formerly known as Scientific Programming) from Aachen University (MATSE), BSc
+• Bachelor's programme in Angewandte Mathematik und Informatik (formerly known as Scientific Programming) from Aachen University (MATSE)

-Graduates from the following bachelor’s programmes qualify for admissions:
+Graduates from the following bachelor’s programmes qualify for admissions, depending on the specific curriculum they followed:

-- Maastricht Science Programme from Maastricht University, BSc (depending on curriculum)
+• BSc Maastricht Science Programme from Maastricht University (depending on curriculum)

 Note: you must have passed all your bachelor’s requirements by 31 August at the latest for the September intake or by 31 January for the February intake.